 The cloud monitoring industry is massive, to say the least.
 Given the increasing demand for more sophisticated solutions and new entrants making their way each year, one can only expect it to expand further.

-So to help you narrow things down and select the best, we’ve compiled a list of the top 21 cloud monitoring tools and services that includes paid and open source options.
+So, to help you narrow down and select the best, we’ve compiled a list of the top 21 cloud monitoring tools and services, including paid and open-source options.

 Middleware

-Designed with the ethos that simplicity is the ultimate sophistication, Middleware is a full-stack cloud observability platform that allows developers to monitor their cloud infrastructure with the power of AI.
-Regardless of the size, complexity or storage, you can monitor any software application or service in real-time.
+Designed with the ethos that simplicity is the ultimate sophistication, Middleware is a full-stack cloud monitoring platform that allows developers to monitor their cloud infrastructure with the power of AI.
+Regardless of size, complexity or storage, you can monitor any software application or service in real-time.

-Middleware is essentially a lightweight agent that promises to be more efficient than any other tools on this list while using lesser resources.
-On top of that, it can help DevOps team reduce their observability costs by 5x.
+Middleware is essentially a lightweight agent that promises to be more efficient than any other tool on this list while using fewer resources.
+It can also help DevOps teams reduce their observability costs by 5x.

 Features